Foundation Diet and Health

 Values are too small to be relevant.

-The cooking banana ( Musa × paradisiaca ) is also known as the vegetable banana , flour banana and in some places as the paradise fig or banana fig .
-In contrast to the well-known dessert banana , the cooking banana can only be eaten raw when it is fully ripe, i.e. when the skin is practically black everywhere.
+The cooking banana ( Musa × paradisiaca ) is also known as the vegetable banana, flour banana and in some places as the paradise fig or banana fig .
+In contrast to the well-known dessert banana, the cooking banana can only be eaten raw when it is fully ripe, i.e. when the skin is practically black everywhere.

-Use in the kitchen:
+Use in the kitchen

 Depending on the ripeness of the plantains, there are different ways of preparing them.
 Unripe fruits are best cooked and pureed, while riper plantains are suitable for steaming, roasting, baking, grilling or deep-frying.
-Dried green plantains can also be ground into flour and used in cakes and pastries, as well as for thickening soups and sauces.
+Dried green plantains can be ground into flour and used in cakes and pastries, as well as for thickening soups and sauces.

 Basically, plantains are suitable for all dishes that use potatoes.
 A chutney with plantains also tastes delicious.
 Cooked plantains thicken stews, soups or other dishes due to their high starch content.
 Roasted or fried, they have a more crunchy consistency.
 Even the (male) flower petals can be prepared as a vegetable and are particularly popular in Asia.

+How do you peel plantains?
 Green plantains are best peeled with a knife, as the skin is harder than that of a fruit banana.
 First, cut off the ends and place the plantain on a cutting board.
 Now cut the skin lengthways and pull it off in strips using your fingers and a knife.
 You can simply cut away any leftover peel.
-For plantains that are in the yellow ripe stage, it is enough to score them with a knife before you can peel them by hand.
+For plantains that are in the yellow ripe stage, it is enough to score them with a knife before peeling them by hand.

-Vegan recipe for carrot and plantain stew:
+Vegan recipe for carrot and plantain stew

-Ingredients: 600 g carrots , 400 g plantains (ripe), 2 onions , 1 clove of garlic, 1 piece of ginger (approx. 2 cm), 2 tablespoons oil (e.g. rapeseed oil ), 400 ml vegetable stock , 3 tablespoons lemon juice , salt ,pepper , chili flakes .
+Ingredients (for 4 people): 600 g carrots, 400 g plantains (ripe), 2 onions, 1 clove of garlic, 1 piece of ginger (approx. 2 cm), 2 tablespoons oil (e.g. rapeseed oil), 400 ml vegetable stock, 3 tablespoons lemon juice, salt ,pepper, chili flakes .

 Preparation: Peel the onions, garlic and ginger, chop finely and sauté in oil until translucent.
 Peel the carrots, cut into slices and add.
 Pour in the vegetable stock and bring to the boil.
 Peel the plantains, cut into slices about 2 cm thick and add to the saucepan.
 Cover and simmer everything over a low heat for about 20-25 minutes.
 When the vegetables are soft, simmer them uncovered until the liquid has evaporated.
 Take the pan off the stove and roughly chop the vegetables with a vegetable masher.
 Season to taste with salt, pepper, lemon juice and possibly chili flakes.